FREEDOM OF INFORMATION ACT 2000

 confirming receipt of your appeal.

-The complaint will be passed to the Data Protection and Information Manager for
+The complaint will be passed to the Data Protection Officer for attention.

 Panel comprising of at least two of the following persons: